-Guelph’s Leash-Free Policy guides how we assess, build, maintain and enforce new off-leash areas as our city continues to grow.
+Guelph’s Leash-Free Policy guides how we assess, build, maintain and enforce off-leash areas as our city continues to grow.

 Engagement on fenced leash-free areas